-A DUI lawyer in Collinsville, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
-If you or someone you care about has been arrested for DUI in Collinsville, IL, immediate action is critical.
-The penalties for a DUI in Illinois are severe — they can threaten your freedom, your ability to drive, and your long-term future.
+A DUI lawyer in Collinsville, IL helps defend individuals facing charges for driving while impaired by alcohol, drugs, or other substances.
+If you or your loved one have been arrested for DUI in Collinsville, IL, you need to act quickly.
+DUI charges in Illinois carry serious consequences — they can impact your freedom, your license, and your life for years.

 Combs Waterkotte’s Collinsville, IL criminal defense lawyers are prepared to act quickly and start fighting for you right away.
 Call us at (314) 900-HELP or contact us online today for a free, private consultation.